 Before getting into the logistics of the procedures and genital functioning as a result, it may be helpful to think about why you’re asking this question.
 If this is something you’re learning about because you’re considering these procedures for yourself, it can be helpful to think about all the ways in which these procedures would or wouldn’t change how you feel about your body and expressing your gender.
 If you’re asking out of curiosity, it may be helpful to remember that this is a private decision.
 Using tools such as Go Ask Alice! to educate yourself about these topics is a great way to learn more, especially if you're looking to support others in your life.
 However, when interacting with people in the real world, just as cisgender folks aren't often asked to describe the appearance and functioning of their genitals outside of a medical setting, asking trans, gender non-binary, or intersex folks about their genitals directly can be similarly invasive.
 Further, whether or not someone decides to have any of these procedures has no bearing on their gender identity.
 Many facets create a person's identity, and people live whole and fulfilling lives, regardless of what their genitals may look like.
-If you'd like to learn more about those who identify as trans or gender non-conforming, the NYC Trans Oral History Project is one example of these communities sharing their stories.

 All of that being said, some of the procedures that are used to construct a vagina and clitoris include: